 Advanced sync options

 In addition to 1Password’s sync solution, you also have a choice to keep all your devices synced via iCloud, Dropbox, a wireless LAN (WLAN) server, and a local folder.
-However, since each of these choices comes with its own set of requirements, your safest bet is to check them out before going in for it.
+However, since each of these choices comes with its own set of requirements, your safest bet is to check them out before going for it.

 Also, while it’s great to have more than one sync option, sticking to 1Password’s own solution is not only the simplest but probably the most secure option as well.